 - Sunlight through trees, viewed from a moving vehicle

-- Sunlight reflected off moving water
+- Sunlight reflected off moving water or off snow

 - Sunlight through moving leaves